jspacco/iclickerviewer/NOTES.md

   the primary keys are needed (i.e. courses, then sessions which ref courses, then questions which ref sessions, then votes which ref questions).
   * could be postgres v9.4 (local) vs postgres v9.6 (heroku)

+* when pulling Heroku db to local: update schema_migrations set version = '20170706214116' where version = '20170706214115';
+This is because I ended up changing one of the migration numbers for some reason earlier.
+I can't remember why I changed the migration number, and I have no idea why it works on heroku but doesn't work locally.
+It's probably the right move to get these synched up again so that I can just pull the heroku db without doing anything else.

 * Check rails config:
   RAILS_ENV=production rake about